-Recommendation 3c: Attendees also suggested that participants receive an incentive of some sort for recommending other customers to the program.
-It is the NMR team's understanding that the program already provides this or a similar incentive, but NMR recommends stressing its availability more to participants.
+Recommendation 3c: Attendees also suggested that participants receive an incentive of some sort for recommending the HES program to other customers.
+It is NMR understands that the program already provides this or a similar incentive, but we recommend stressing its availability more to participants.

 Likewise, auditors should make certain to promote the non-energy benefits of recommended HP measures such as increased home comfort and the high-tech and convenience features of some advanced HP equipment that participants may not immediately associate with energy efficient measures.